auxiliary/rater/README.md

 # rater
-A rating widget with low dependencies
+A rating widget using utf8 glyphs and low dependencies